Darkbelg/onlyhuman-recepten/README.md

 17:07 pagination overview learning livewire
 17:24 Zit momenteel een beetje vast op livewire omdat er zoveel gevraagd word terwijl mijn kennis nog vrij basis is.
 Stop
-Total time 3h 30m not 4h 30m te gaan.
+Total time 3h 30m nog 4h 30m te gaan.

 Wendsday 17:05
 A hurdle was livewire only used it once in a tutorial so wasn't 100% sure how it works.